-Other demand reduction measures such as on-site generation, co-generation and tri-generation5 which are associated with commercial and industrial businesses will not be applicable in the immediate future and therefore the viability of a demand reduction solution of sufficient scale to avoid network augmentation (ie a zone substation) is not considered further.
+Other demand reduction measures such as on-site generation, co-generation and tri-generation7 which are associated with commercial and industrial businesses will not be applicable in the immediate future and are therefore not considered further.

 Option 4 proposes to establish a new 132/11 kV zone substation at Molonglo by winter 2021.
 ActewAGL (in consultation with the ACT Government) has identified a suitable site in the Molonglo District for the zone substation.
 This site has been granted the necessary ACT Government approvals.
 The new Molonglo Zone Substation will initially be equipped with a single 132/11kV 30/55 MVA transformer with provision made for a second transformer to provide future capacity and security.
-Ultimate maximum demand of Molonglo Zone Substation is forecast to reach 53 MW by 2045 based on a 30-year development plan for the Molonglo Valley.
-132 kV connection will be via loop-in-loop-out to the Woden-Civic circuit.
+Ultimate maximum demand of Molonglo Zone Substation is forecast to reach 53 MW by 2046 based on a 30-year development plan for the Molonglo Valley.
+132 kV connection will be via loop-in-loop-out to the Canberra-Woden 132 kV circuit.

 This is the preferred option.
-Estimated cost is \$21.94 million and proposed project completion is by June 2021.
+Estimated cost is \$22.00 million and proposed project completion is by June 2021.